astares/Pharo-Pomodoro/README.md

 Pomodoro Timer for Pharo

 ## About
 The Pomodoro Timer for Pharo was written by T. Bergmann (Astares).
-The following people contributed to it:
+The following people additionally contributed code to it:
 - Phillipe Back (compatibility to Dark Theme)
 - StephanEggermont (taskbar integration, cleanups)